Flame667/tarkovreputationbot/README.md

+***THIS PROJECT IS SEVERLY OUTDATED***
+I will be updating soon and also showing a tutorial on how to set this up in an aws ec2 environment.
+I have not setup mongo support yet.

 # ***Tarkov Reputation Bot***
 A Basic Bot for Tarkov Discords that has many features but not limited to being able to give and receive reputation.
 Run with discord.js on node.